Need Motivation To Cook? These 10 Remarkable And Surprising Benefits Of Cooking Your Meals At Home Will Help

 Why is salt consumption such a concern?
 When you ingest large amounts of sodium chloride, it puts the potassium-sodium ratio off-balance in your body.
 This sets the stage for metabolic acidosis, which causes your bones to lose calcium and other alkalizing minerals.

 3. Optimal Weight

 I have heard from Savers on both end of the spectrum, from those who fear losing too much weight to those who’d like to shed a few pounds.
-When the majority of your meals are cooked at home, especially if you’re following the nutritional guidelines in the Save Our Bones Program, it’s very easy to adjust ingredients to allow for weight gain or loss.
+When the majority of your meals are cooked at home, especially if you’re following the nutritional guidelines in the Osteoporosis Reversal Program, it’s very easy to adjust ingredients to allow for weight gain or loss.

 It comes down to optimal weight, not a particular body type or a cookie-cutter weight recommendation.
 And this matters when it comes to osteoporosis – despite rumors to the contrary, excess body fat does not improve bone density.
 In fact, quite the opposite is true.

 4. Healthier Fat Consumption